 |Step 5||Talent development programs|

 Over time, traditional structures can become counter-productive to business goals.
 This tends to be a major driver leading to workforce change.
 The restructure process doesn’t always have to be performed purely as a reaction.
 A dynamic, industry-leading workforce can be a strong source of competitive advantage.

-In reality, restructures should become a regular process – providing a way of continuously improving the way the organisation operates.
-But, before we get started… Clear goals should be set, keeping your restructure on track for the entire process.
-To create your targets, you must answer one question: What is the real purpose of the restructure?
+In reality, workforce remodels should become a regular process – providing a way of continuously improving the way the organisation operates.
+But, before we get started… Clear goals should be set, you must answer one question: What is the real purpose of your project?

 Goals can be established around workforce expenditure, performance or a target headcount.
-When setting the objectives to guide your restructure, make sure your goals are specific and measurable.
+When setting the objectives to guide your restructure, make sure they are specific and measurable.

-Dedicate personnel to take responsibility of different roles throughout the restructure, owning and executing the entire process.
+Dedicate personnel to take responsibility of different roles, owning and executing the entire process.
 Thoughtfully identify the best candidates with the appropriate skill set to get the job done.
-Be sure to be realistic when allocating resources to meet the timelines required.
+Be realistic when allocating resources to meet the timelines required.
 Typical restructure roles include: